Suleiman bin Abdullah Al Sheikh

-Suleiman bin Abdullah Al Sheikh (1785 – October 1818) was a religious scholar in the Emirate of Diriyah and one of the grandsons of Muhammad ibn Abd al-Wahhab, founder of the Wahhabi movement.
+Suleiman bin Abdullah Al Sheikh (1785 – October 1818) was a religious scholar in the Emirate of Diriyah and one of the grandsons of Muhammad ibn Abd al-Wahhab.
 He was the author of al Dalail fi Hukm Muwalat Ahl al Ishrak (Evidence Against Loyalty to the Polytheists).

 Biography

 Suleiman was born in 1785 into the Al Sheikh family, and his father was Abdullah bin Muhammad, a son of Muhammad ibn Abd al-Wahhab.
 Suleiman was a religious scholar like his father, uncles and grandfather and served as the qadi of Diriyah.

-Following the capture of Hejaz region by the Emirate of Diriyah in 1802–1803 Suleiman requested the ulema in the region to adopt the Wahhabi approach which was not accepted by them.
+Following the capture of Hejaz region by the Emirate of Diriyah in 1802–1803 Suleiman requested the ulema in the region to adopt the approach that reflected that of his grandfather Muhammed Ibn Abdul Wahhab which was not accepted by them.
 Then, they were declared by Suleiman as apostates.
 During the battles between the forces of the Emirate and the Egyptian-Ottoman troops Suleiman was one of the defenders of Diriyah.
 For him it was not an ordinary battle between two political forces with conflicting interests, but between believers and non-believers or infidels.
 Abdullah issued several fatwas to express how Wahhabis should behave against those who did not follow Wahhabi belief.
 In these fatwas Suleiman also outlined the conditions about visiting the lands of infidels.
 He argued that Wahhabi visitors should overtly practice their religion in such places and that they should not have close relations with infidels while visiting their land.

-One month after the capture of Diriyah by the Egyptian forces led by Ibrahim Pasha, son of Muhammad Ali, in October 1818 Suleiman was killed by them.
-Because Suleiman did not accept their supremacy which he regarded as the submission to kufr.
+One month after the capture of Diriyah by the Egyptian forces led by Ibrahim Pasha, son of Muhammad Ali, in October 1818 Suleiman was killed by them, since he did not accept their supremacy which he regarded as the submission to kufr.